Prescription Required.

 Pregnancy

-Acitretin is associated with an increased risk of severe birth defects.
-Do not use acitretin if you may be pregnant or might become pregnant during the time of using acitretin and for the three years after stopping the use of acitretin.
+Soriatane is associated with an increased risk of severe birth defects.
+Do not use if you may be pregnant or might become pregnant during the time of using Soriatane and for the three years after stopping the use of this medication.
 Your body takes three years to eliminate any trace of Acitretin.

-If you decide to use acitretin, you must be using two forms of birth control every time you have sex.
+If you decide to use Soriatane, you must be using two forms of birth control every time you have sex.

 The first method of birth control must be: